DyutideeptaB/Cognition_Bytes_by_Dyutideepta/Project/qr_generator_algorithms/index.md

 ---
 layout: page
-title: "QR Code Generator Algorithms"
+title: ""
 ---

+# QR Code Generator Algorithms

 ### Overview
 A Python-based suite of algorithms for generating secure and customised QR codes with enhanced features such as dynamic content updates, visual watermarks, and anti-copy steganographic elements.
 Designed for industrial applications including packaging, inventory management, and product authenticity verification.